ubports/system-image/ini-manpage.rst

     corresponding to the following `log levels`_ from least verbose to most
     verbose: ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``, ``CRITICAL``.
 The value of this variable is case insensitive.

+threads
+    The number of parallel download threads that can be spawned.
+This allows multiple files to be downloaded in parallel.

+timeout
+    The maximum allowed time interval for downloading the individual files.
+    The actual time to complete the downloading of all required files may be longer than this timeout.
+This variable takes a numeric value followed by an optional interval marker.
+Supported markers are ``w`` for weeks, ``d`` for days, ``h`` for hours, ``m`` for minutes, and ``s`` for seconds.
+When no marker is given, the default is seconds.
+Thus a value of ``1m`` indicates a timeout of one minute, while a value of ``15`` indicates a timeout of 15 seconds.
+A negative or zero value indicates that there is no timeout.

 THE GPG SECTION